MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke_checks.md

 :::image type="content" source="media/checks/sync_checks.png" alt-text="The implementation of the sync mode for a single Azure Function check.":::

 The steps are:
-1. Azure Pipelines prepares to deploy a pipeline stage and requires access to a protected resource.
+1. Azure Pipelines prepares to deploy a pipeline stage and requires access to a protected resource
 1. It enters an inner loop in which:
   - 2.1.
-Azure Pipelines invokes the corresponding Azure Function check and waits for a decision.
+Azure Pipelines invokes the corresponding Azure Function check and waits for a decision
   - 2.2.
-Your Azure Function evaluates the conditions necessary to permit access and returns a decision.
+Your Azure Function evaluates the conditions necessary to permit access and returns a decision
   - 2.3.
-If the Azure Function response body doesn't satisfy the _Success criteria_ you defined and _Time between evaluations_ is non-zero, Azure Pipelines reschedules another check evaluation after _Time between evaluations_.
+If the Azure Function response body doesn't satisfy the _Success criteria_ you defined and _Time between evaluations_ is non-zero, Azure Pipelines reschedules another check evaluation after _Time between evaluations_

-Your synchronous check must return within 3 seconds.

 ### Configure Synchronous Checks

 To use the synchronous mode for the Azure Function / REST API, in the check configuration panel, make sure you:
-- Selected _ApiResponse_ for the _Completion event_ under _Advanced_.
+- Selected _ApiResponse_ for the _Completion event_ under _Advanced_
-- Specified the _Success criteria_ that define when to pass the check based on the check's response body.
+- Specified the _Success criteria_ that define when to pass the check based on the check's response body
-- Set _Time between evaluations_ to _0_ under _Control options_.
+- Set _Time between evaluations_ to _0_ under _Control options_
 - Set _Timeout_ to how long you wish to wait for a check to succeed.
-If there's no positive decision and _Timeout_ is reached, the corresponding pipeline stage will be skipped.
+If there's no positive decision and _Timeout_ is reached, the corresponding pipeline stage will be skipped

 The _Time between evaluations_ setting defines how long the check's decision is valid.
-A value of 0 means the decision is valid.
+A value of 0 means the decision is final.
 A non-zero value means the check will be retried after the configured interval, when its decision is negative.
 When [multiple Approvals and Checks](approvals.md#multiple-approvals-and-checks) are running, the check will be retried regardless of decision.

+The maximum number of evaluations is defined by the ratio between the _Timeout_ and _Time between evaluations_ values.
+We recommend you ensure this ratio is at most 10.

 > [!NOTE]
-> In the near future, Azure Pipelines will enforce that there be at most X check evaluations, based on the  _Time between evaluations_ and _Timeout_ values.
+> In the near future, Azure Pipelines will enforce there be at most 10 check retries.

 ### Pass Pipeline Run Information to Checks